weipe/jobtechdev.se/site/content/Projects/myData/_index.md

 New and better services for jobseekers and employers.
 Free and efficient cross-border mobility, reducing the cost of employers and an easier user experience.

 ### Transparence and collaboration
-Our goal is to be 100% transparence and we will put all code and documentation on Github.
+Our goal is to be 100% transparent and we will put all code and documentation on Github.
 The meaning is to consolidate knowledge and increase collaboration with other initiatives working on the same thought.
 We would be very happy to get in contact with you and we will support you with our knowledge but also learn from yours.

 ### The code
 By visualizing and practically show how ownership of your own data could work, it will become easier for others to take stand on the concept.